 - Targeting children for specific clubs and removing barriers to participation by, for example, subsidising school trips and journeys.

-- ICT lunchtime clubs for children who do not have internet access at home.
-Homework club offered to PP children, on an ad hoc basis.
+- Mathletics lunchtime clubs for children who do not have internet access at home.
+Homework club offered to PPG children.

-- An Art specialist teacher, PE specialist teacher and French teacher contribute to the planning and delivery of lessons, enhancing the curriculum and developing the skills of all staff.
-As part of our whole school approach to closing the gap, developing the talents of the targeted children in every class is one of their key goals.
+- A PE specialist teacher contributes to the planning and delivery of lessons, enhancing the curriculum and developing the skills of all staff.
+As part of our whole school approach to diminishing the difference, developing the talents of the targeted children in every class is one of their key goals.